Community Spotlight - Phil and Emma

-We're calling it there for this Community Spotlight, but stay tuned for our next one – and in the meantime, be sure to keep up to date on what's new with Sea of Thieves across our plethora of social platforms.
+We're calling it there for this Community Spotlight, but check out the previous ones while you wait for our next one – and in the meantime, be sure to keep up to date on what's new with Sea of Thieves across our plethora of social platforms.

 Until next time!